HealthHackAu2020/CryoFilter/README.md

 ## TODO

 - Exploratory data analysis of the image.
 See if we can construct features that tell us anything useful.
 Maybe these can be used as inputs to the classifiers.
-- Develop binary classifiers to distinguish 'good' and 'bad' particles.
+- Develop classifiers to distinguish 'good' (two classes top and side) and 'bad' particles.
-- If we develop multiple classifiers, ensemble them.
+- If we develop multiple classifiers we can ensemble them.

 Extensions